single-spa/single-spa.js.org/website/versioned_docs/version-5.x/cross-microfrontend-imports-outside-of-an-mfe-architecture.md

 ## NPM all the way down

-Modules shared via NPM should only leverage NPM if you expect them to work in multiple different applications that have different expecations and configurations.
+Modules shared via NPM should only leverage NPM if you expect them to work in a standard node environment.
+In practice this means that any NPM modules that must work in a browser environment with SystemJS and a node environment without SystemJS should rely on each dependent module being present at build time.

-Consider the following scenario:
+### Scenario

 `npm-mod-1` is running on a node server and it uses `npm-mod-2`. `npm-mod-2` was built to function in a dynamic module resolution environment and uses `mfe-mod-1` that isn't published to NPM.
-There won't be any build errors when building `npm-mod-2` but there will be some errors during the build or execution of `npm-mod-1`.
-The node environment does not have the capacity to dynamically resolve the missing `js-module`.
+There won't be any build errors when building/publishing `npm-mod-2` [because it uses build externals for `mfe-mod-1`](#webpack-and-rollup-externals) but there will be errors during the build or execution of `npm-mod-1` in a node environment.
+The node environment does not have the capacity to dynamically resolve the missing `mfe-mod-1` so it must be present at run-time without relying upon dynamic module resolution.

 ## Webpack and rollup externals